mouakos/ecommerce-api/README.md

         UUID product_id FK
         int quantity
         numeric unit_price
-        numeric subtotal
     }
 ```

+## 🤝 Contributing
+Feel free to contribute to the project.
+Fork the repository, make changes, and submit a pull request.

 ## 📜 License
 This project is licensed under the MIT License.
-See [LICENCE](/LICENSE) for details.
+See [LICENSE](/LICENSE) for details.